The 10 Best Secure Password Managers for 2019

-RoboForm also offers a strong password generator while their security center will score your existing password strengths for you.
+RoboForm also offers a password generator to help you easily create strong passwords on the go, while its security center scores your existing password strengths for you.

-Their AES 256-bit encryption with PBKDF2 SHA256 protect against dictionary, brute force and other forms of attacks.
-And, their two-factor authentication supports TOTP based authentication apps like Google Authenticator, Authy, and Microsoft Authenticator.
+Its AES 256-bit encryption with PBKDF2 SHA256 protects against dictionary, brute force and other forms of attacks.
+It also offers two-factor authentication that supports TOTP-based authentication apps like Google Authenticator, Authy, and Microsoft Authenticator.

-You can access RoboForm on Windows, Mac, iOS, Android, and Linux with support for all their respective browsers, including Microsoft Edge.
+You can access RoboForm on Windows, macOS, iOS, Android, and Linux with support for all major browsers, including Microsoft Edge.

-Sticky Password is another great password manager that includes an automatic strong password generator and military-grade AES 256-bit encryption.
+Sticky Password is another solid choice that offers an automatic strong password generator and military-grade AES 256-bit encryption.

 Your passwords will be conveniently auto-filled for you, while your master password can only be saved by you and is never seen on their servers or devices.